yousefelassal/quote-cron/README.md

 > Some people are born on third base and go through life thinking they hit a triple.

 > Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.

+> The only limit to our realization of tomorrow will be our doubts of today.